 NATIONAL BUSINESS BOOK AWARD ANNOUNCES FINALISTS

-TORONTO, April 22, 2013 –The finalists for this year’s National Business Book Award, one of Canada's most prestigious literary awards, were announced today by co-sponsors PwC and BMO Financial Group.
-The $20,000 prize is awarded to the author of the most outstanding Canadian business-related book published in 2012.
+TORONTO, MAY 5, 2014 — The finalists for the National Business Book Award, one of Canada's most prestigious literary awards, were announced today by co-sponsors PwC and BMO Financial Group.
+Selected by a seven-member independent jury, the finalists will vie for a $20,000 prize that will be awarded on May 26 to the author of the most outstanding Canadian business-related book published in 2013.

-This year's book submissions demonstrated Canada’s talent in top-quality business writers.
-An independent jury evaluates eligible nominations based on five key criteria including originality, relevance, excellence of writing, thoroughness of research and depth of analysis.
+This year's submissions cover a range of topics that reflect the conversations that Canadian businesses are having every day.
+The jury evaluates eligible nominations based on five key criteria — originality, relevance, excellence of writing, thoroughness of research and depth of analysis.

-The National Business Book Award jury is chaired by Roger Martin, Dean, Rotman School of Management, University of Toronto.
-The panel includes Jane Cooney, Founder, Books for Business; William Dimma, Chairman Emeritus, Home Capital Group, Inc., Peter Mansbridge, Chief Correspondent, CBC Television Network; Deirdre McMurdy, Adjudicator; and The Honourable Pamela Wallin, Senator.
+The National Business Book Award jury is chaired by Roger Martin, Professor at the Rotman School of Management, University of Toronto.
+Businessman David Denison and author and publisher Anna Porter have joined the panel this year.
+Other jurors include: William Dimma, Chairman Emeritus, Home Capital Group, Inc.; Peter Mansbridge, Chief Correspondent, CBC Television News; Deirdre McMurdy, Adjudicator; and The Honourable Pamela Wallin.

-In its 28th year, the National Business Book Award is an annual celebration of Canadian authors of exceptional non-fiction, business-related books.
-It continues to gain attention from not only the Canadian business world, but also publishers, authors, journalists, academics, economists, politicians and business leaders around the world.
+Now in its 29th year, the National Business Book Award is an annual celebration of Canadian authors of exceptional non-fiction, business-related books.
+It continues to gain attention from not only the Canadian business world, but also publishers, authors, journalists, academics, economists and business leaders around the world.

-The winner of the National Business Book Award will be announced on May 28, 2013 at a luncheon in Toronto, hosted by PwC and BMO Financial Group.
+The winner of the Award will be announced on May 26, 2014 at a luncheon in Toronto hosted by PwC and BMO Financial Group.